UnemployedNerds/WRO2026-FE-UnemployedNerds/README.md

   - the part circled in blue :
     this block basically gives a steering value and tells the D motors how much to move forward or backwards
     ![move](images/motordriver.png)
-we could have use two ultra sonic but we use hitech color sesnsor for
+    the part circled in blue are the input values we could have use two ultra sonic but we use hitech color sesnsor for